- • Hemp seeds are extracted from the seeds of a hemp plant, Hemp sativa.

 Though hemp seeds have only recently become popular in the West, they’re a staple food in many societies and provide excellent nutritional value.

 Hemp seeds are rich in vitamins, healthy fats, high-quality protein and several minerals.

-However, hemp seed shells may contain trace amounts of THC (< 0.3%), the active compound in marijuana.
-People who have been dependent on cannabis may want to avoid hemp seeds in any form.
+However, hemp seed shells may contain trace amounts of Tetrahydrocannabinol (< 0.3%), the active compound in marijuana.
+People who have been dependent on Vijaya leaf extract may want to avoid hemp seeds in any form.

 Overall, hemp seeds are nutrition-rich and incredibly healthy.
 They may be one of the few superfoods worthy of their reputation.